 The most effective baby sleeping aid is a comfortable, restful and safe environment to drift off in.
 This will help your baby develop positive associations with bedtime, and allow a smoother transition from day to night.
 Some parents prefer to co-sleep with their babies, and this is very much a matter of choice; but all couples will eventually want to have the sanctuary of their bed back for themselves – especially as little ones grow up into toddlers.

-Start with the essentials: pair a high-quality cot with a well-fitted cot mattress.
-Next, you can build a cosy den from our selection of cot blankets and bedding sets.
+You can build a cosy den from our selection of cot blankets and bedding sets.
 If you want to keep your baby close, put the cot next to your bed; when both of you are ready, you can move it to a room nearby.

 Shop Kids and Babies' Cot Bedding